Leading a healthy lifestyle is not out of reach. It just requires a few small changes and a shift in mindset to take good care of yourself!

 The easiest way to combat that is to simply move more.
 Stand up every few minutes.
 Go for a quick walk around your house.
 Find a type of exercise that you genuinely enjoy.

-Everyone’s body is different, so everyone’s individual food needs are different, but it is important to choose foods that allow you to get a variety of nutrients in a healthy diet.
-Be sure to eat enough carbohydrates, fats, and proteins in your day, including fruits and vegetables.
+Everyone’s body is different, so everyone’s individual food needs are different, but it is important to get as much of a variety of nutrients and healthy foods as possible.
+Be sure to eat enough carbohydrates, fats, and proteins during your day.
 If you have concerns about balancing your diet, consult your doctor or dietitian.

-The other component to eating healthy is to enjoy the process of eating.
+The other component of eating healthy is to enjoy the process of eating.
 Food can be a social activity, and studies show that people lead happier and longer lives with regular social eating.

-This also means to allow yourself little treats, if that if what you want.
+This also means allowing yourself little treats, if that is what you want.
 When you allow yourself to enjoy the piece of chocolate or birthday cake guilt-free, it reduces the risk of shamefully binge-eating.
 This stems from the Intuitive Eating of approaching food, which has been shown to improve physical and mental health in those who use it.

 4. Get enough, high-quality sleep.

-The quality of your sleep during that time also has an impact on your health.
+Sleep length isn’t the only factor, however.
+The quality of your sleep during that time also has an impact.
 To improve sleep hygiene, avoid caffeine and alcohol a few hours before bed.
 They affect the first and second halves of your sleep, respectively.